 Overall, the MakeBlock mBot was able to check the many criteria that a parent has for children’s toys, and I would suggest you try it out for yourself.
 May you have as much fun as I did with my son!

-• 【Entry-level Coding Robot Toy】 Designed for learning electronics, robotics and computer programming in a simple and fun way, mBot robot kit is an excellent educational robot toys.
-From scratch to Arduino, this STEM projects for kids ages 8-12 helps kids to learn programming step by step via interactive software and learning resources.
+- Entry-level Coding Robot Toy: mBot robot kit is an excellent educational robot toys, designed for learning electronics, robotics and computer programming in a simple and fun way.
+From Scratch to Arduino, this STEM projects for kids ages 8-12 helps kids to learn programming step by step via interactive software and learning resources

-• 【Easy to Build 】With clearly building instructions, this building kit can be easily built within 15 minutes with just a screw.
+- Easy to Build: With clearly building instructions, this building kit can be easily built within 15 minutes.
 Kids will learn more about electronics, machinery, and robotics components through building mBot.
-You can also play this STEM projects for kids ages 8-12 as a remote control car with its multi-functions: line-follow, obstacle-avoidance and so on.
+You can also play this STEM projects for kids ages 8-12 as a remote control car with its multi-functions: line-follow, obstacle-avoidance and so on